Writing Effective Emails [Forget The Fluff!]

 You need to clearly explain what you expect from the recipient.

-This way they understand the specific outcome you have in mind.
+This helps the target audience understand the specific outcome you have in mind.

 Wherever possible, mention this outcome at the start of your email so that the reader doesn’t miss it if they skim-read the email!